mmcdanielq/mutation-test/README.md

 This repository contains a command line program that automates this procedure for code in any programming language.
-It can be customized to your needs, because all rules modifying the source code and how to run the tests can be defined in XML documents.
+It can be customized to your needs, because all rules modifying the source code and how to run the tests can be defined in YAML or XML documents.
 The program is fully self contained, so you can just grab the binary and start testing!

 ## Quick start